stfnwong/neovim-config/README.md

 is that somehow this machine can barely run a terminal that is designed to emulate a teletype machine from the mid 20th century.

+### Outdated
 For my future self, this file goes in `$HOME/.config/nvim`.

+### New plugin layout using lua

+I followed some guide or other that puts all the lua stuff into named folders.
+From what I can tell as someone who knows no lua you glue everything together in `init.lua` by using `require()`.

+So each plugin gets its own `lua` file that controls its settings, each of these is under `lua/woctor/plugins` and needs to be `require()`'d from `init.lua`.